 Hub Australia’s beginnings came as a result of the global financial crisis in 2008, when layoffs and restructuring across the world gave many people the push they needed to start their own business, with a mass of freelancers entering the market.

-Australian coworking emerged to provide alternative workspaces for these entrepreneurs, as most weren’t able to afford a commercial lease for their own workspace, and working from home offers many productivity blocks.
+Australian coworking emerged to provide alternative workspaces for these entrepreneurs, as most weren’t able to afford a commercial lease for their own workspace, and working from home results in many productivity blocks.

 Australian coworking evolution